wellmaintained/decision-copilot/docs/domain/organisation.md

 - Organisation name must be at least 3 characters
 - Teams must be valid Team domain objects
 - Teams array can be empty but must be present
+- Decision title must be at least 3 characters
+- Decision must have a valid organisation ID
+- Team and project IDs must reference existing entities

 ## Business Rules